How to Grow and Care for Grape Ivy Plant (Cissus rhombifolia) Indoors

 Grape Ivy, Cissus rhombifolia

-Grape Ivy (Cissus rhombifolia) common problems are wilting, leaf spots, curled leaves, brown leaf tips, leaf drop, leggy growth, yellow leaves, pests and diseases among others.
-Continue reading for more on these problems and how to solve them.
+Grape Ivy (Cissus rhombifolia) common problems are pests, wilting rotting and leaf drop, brown leaf tips and shrivelled leaves, leaf spots, curled leaves, leggy growth, yellow leaves, and diseases among others.
+Keep reading for more on these problems and how to solve them.

 Pests

-The most common pests in Grape Ivy are mealy bugs.
-Isolate the affected plant to prevent spread to other houseplants and treat it appropriately for the pests.
+Grape Ivy is prone to mealybugs infestations.
+Isolate the affected plant to prevent spread to other houseplants and treat it with horticultural oil as recommended by the manufacturer.

-If the air is too dry, Grape Ivy will respond with brown leaf tips and shrivelled leaves.
+Brown leaf tips and shrivelled leaves on Grape Ivy are due to dry air.
 Set pot on a wet pebble tray or use a cool mist humidifier to raise humidity.

 Mildew on leaves

-Mildew on the leaves of Grape Ivy is an indication of powdery mildew which is promoted by soggy soil.
+Mildew on the leaves of Grape Ivy Plant is an indication of powdery mildew which is promoted by soggy soil.
 Remove the diseased leaves and avoid wetting the remaining leaves.
-Repot the plant in fresh soil and a new pot which has adequate drainage and improve air circulation.
+Repot the plant in fresh soil in a new pot which has adequate drainage.
+Improve air circulation.

 Slow growth and yellowish leaves

 Slow growth and yellowish leaves in Grape Ivy are caused by underfeeding.
-Feed it every 3-4 weeks during the growing season with a balanced, liquid fertilizer.
-Do not feed the plant in the cold season to avoid fertilizer burn.
-Learn more on how to feed houseplants.
+Feed every 3-4 weeks during the growing season (spring and summer) with a balanced, liquid fertilizer.
+Do not feed in the cold season (fall and winter) to avoid fertilizer burn.

-Too little light for Grape Ivy will result in small new leaves and leggy growth as the plant tries to reach the light source.
-Move the plant to a brighter spot and ensure it receives bright light away from direct sunshine or instal a grow light if the natural light is not adequate.
+Leggy growth and undersized new leaves in Grape Ivy Plant are due to low light.
+Move the plant to a brighter spot or instal a grow light if the natural light is not adequate.

-Keep the soil moderately moist during the growing season and slightly moist in the cold season but never allow the soil to dry out completely.
+Keep the soil moderately moist during the growing season and slightly moist in the cold season.
+Never allow the soil to dry out completely.
+Position the plant to a shadier place.

 Spotted and curled leaves